Tips for Traveling Alone for the First Time

 In my experience, solo female travelers are particularly concerned about safety, but either gender should know what neighborhoods to avoid, common scams, location of the nearest embassy, sanitation of the destination (ex. is the water safe to drink?), etc.

 Travel is pretty safe if you’re smart.
 I haven’t had many problems.
-Knowledge is definitely power.
+Knowledge is definitely power in this case.

 Check out of a few of my beginners guides for various cities in Europe!